akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 }
 ```

 Note that you can specify a version of the configuration other than the most recent version.
-See [link required] for information on using the [`akamai_configuration_version`](/docs/providers/akamai/d/configuration_version.html) data source to list the available versions.
+See the [`akamai_configuration_version`](../data-sources/appsec_configuration_version.md) data source to list the available versions.
 Also, you can specify other kinds of data to be exported besides `customRules` and `selectedHosts`, using any of these search fields:

 * customRules
 * matchTargets